Revisiting the de Rham-Witt complex: The Derived de Rham-Witt Complex

 We now give a brief review of the theory of nonabelian derived functors in the setting of $\infty$-categories, following \cite[\S 5.5.9]{Lur09}.
 For the sake of concreteness, we will confine our attention to functors which are defined on the $\infty$-category of simplicial commutative $\F_p$-algebras.

 \begin{notation} Let $\SCRf$ denote the $\infty$-category of simplicial commutative $\F_p$-algebras.
-More precisely, we define $\SCRf$ to be the $\infty$-category obtained from the ordinary category of simplicial commutative $\F_p$-algebras (see \cite{Quillen}) by formally inverting quasi-isomorphisms.
-We refer to \cite[Chapter 25]{SAG} for a detailed treatment of the $\infty$-category $\SCRf$. \end{notation}
+More precisely, we define $\SCRf$ to be the $\infty$-category obtained from the ordinary category of simplicial commutative $\F_p$-algebras by formally inverting quasi-isomorphisms.
+For a detailed discussion of the resulting homotopy theory (using the language of model categories), we refer the reader to \cite[II.4]{Quillen}. \end{notation}